Members may receive certain services without prior authorization or referrals. Refer to Chapter 6: Referralsfor details about direct access services.

 Subcontract review (MA)

 CMS requires us to check the written agreements the medical group/IPA has with its health care providers.
 We check them at least annually.
 We recommend the medical group/IPA reviews their subcontracts annually.
 These checks help ensure compliance with federal law and CMS regulations.
 We require an Improvement Action Plan (IAP) for any medical group/IPA who has non-compliant contracts.
 The IAP lists our findings and expected time frame to reach compliance.

 The delegated medical group/IPA may initiate the referral authorization process when asked to refer a member for services.
 Refer to their Notification/Prior Authorization list.
 These capitated medical services may need a referral authorization:

-The medical group/IPA, PCP and/or other referring care provider verifies eligibility and participating care provider listings on all referral authorization requests.
-This helps ensure they refer a member to the appropriate network care provider.
+The medical group/IPA, PCP and/or other referring health care provider verifies eligibility and participating health care provider listings on all referral authorization requests.
+This helps ensure they refer a member to the appropriate network provider.
 The medical group/IPA must comply with the following procedures:

 The delegated entity must have specialty care referral procedures.
 They need to explain standing and extended referrals for specialists and specialty care centers.
 The entity needs a standing referral if the member requires: